vaginessa/dns-wiki/FAQ.md

 <a name="FAQ6"></a>
 ##### (6) What is Active Rules?

 > AFWall+ doesn't have control over iptables itself.
 Any root/system application with access to iptables can modify the rules.
-That's the reason, some time people gets data leak because some other process might have overwritten the OUTPUT chain to allow itself.
-To Prevent this, AFWall+ will apply rules on every connectivity change.
+That's the reason, some time people gets app data leaks because some other process might have overwritten the OUTPUT chain to allow itself.
+To prevent this, AFWall+ will apply rules on every connectivity change.

-> Also for roaming/LAN, AFWall+ need to change the iptable rules in order to check Roaming status and LAN ip address.
+> Also for roaming/LAN, AFWall+ need to change the iptables rules in order to check Roaming status and LAN ip address.

 <a name="FAQ7"></a>
 ##### (7) YouTube/Online Radio streaming is not working anymore.
 How can i fix this without disabling AFWall+?